src-d/blog/content/post/kmcuda4.md

 ![tests](/post/kmcuda4/tests.png)

-Since the very beginning, kmcuda has the Python3 wrapper.
-The tests were written in Python, which gives several advantages:
+Since the very beginning, kmcuda has had the Python3 wrapper.
+The tests have been written in Python, which gives several advantages:

 1. Python wrapper code is automatically tested, too.
 2. No need to compile tests during the build.
 3. Tests development is much more flexible and easier.

 There are 18 tests at the moment.
-5 of them are devoted to fp16 and thus are skipped if the library is compiled for the arch 5.2 or older.
+5 of them are devoted to fp16 and thus are skipped if the library is compiled for the 5.2 architecture or older.
 This is provided by the addition of `libKMCUDA.supports_fp16` Bool variable.

-Sometimes, tiny changes in the source code lead to slight divergence in the clustering results, which is not always good.
+Sometimes tiny changes in the source code lead to a slight divergence in the clustering results, which is not always good.
 The divergence may occur on, say, 10-th iteration and lead to 16 iterations instead of 15 overall.
 There must be a reliable way to validate the clustering process.
-Since C API or Python API does not provide any introspection into it, the only solution is to record logs, that is, standard output on the biggest verbosity level, and parse them.
+Since the C API or Python API do not provide any introspection into it, the only solution is to record logs, that is, standard output on the biggest verbosity level, and parse them.